El Torcal de Antequera

-El Torcal de Antequera is a nature reserve in the Sierra del Torcal mountain range located south of the city of Antequera, in the province of Málaga off the A45 road in Andalusia, Spain.
-It is known for its unusual landforms, and is regarded as one of the most impressive karst landscapes in Europe.
+El Torcal de Antequera is a nature reserve in the Sierra del Torcal mountain range located south of the city of Antequera, in the province of Málaga of the A45 road in Andalusia, Spain.
+It is known for its unusual landforms and is regarded as one of the most impressive karst landscapes in Europe.
 The area was designated a Natural Site of National Interest in July 1929, and a Natural Park Reserve of about 17 square kilometres was created in October 1978.

 Geology

 The Sierra del Torcal (or El Torcal) is a small mountain range separating the cities of Antequera and Málaga.
-It has four geological sections: Sierra Pelada, Torcal Alto, Torcal Bajo and Tajos and Laderas.
+It has four geological sections: Sierra Pelada, Torcal Alto, Torcal Bajo, and Tajos and Laderas.
 The highest point in El Torcal is Camorro de las Siete Mesas (1336 m) in the Torcal Alto.

-The Jurassic age limestone is about 150 million years old and was laid down in a marine corridor that extended from the Gulf of Cádiz to Alicante between the present Atlantic Ocean and Mediterranean Sea.
+The Jurassic age limestone is about 150 million years old and was laid down in a marine corridor that extended from the Gulf of Cádiz to Alicante between the present Atlantic Ocean and the Mediterranean Sea.
 These seabeds were uplifted to an elevation of over 1300 meters during the Tertiary era, resulting in a modest mountain range of flat-lying limestone, which is rare in Andalucia.
 Later, a series of fractures, cracks and faults at right angles (generally NW-SE and NE-SW) were exploited by erosion and produced the alleys between large blocks of limestone visible today.
 The blocks themselves have been subjected to both dissolution by water (karstification) and freeze-thaw splitting action which, working on the limestone's horizontal beds, resulted in the various shapes visible today, many of which resemble, and have been named after, everyday objects such as the Sphinx, the Jug, the Camel, the Screw, etc. Other flat surfaces have been karstified into rugged, rocky lands where travel on foot is difficult.

 Like many massive limestones, the Torcal includes caves and other underground forms, some of them of historical importance like the Cueva del Toro (Cave of the Bull) with its Neolithic artifacts.
 Their origins are also related to the dissolution of underground limestone by rainwater.

 Biology

 El Torcal supports an impressive array of wildflowers including rock-dwellers such as Linaria anticaria, Saxifraga biternata, Linaria oblongifolia, Viola demetria, Saxifraga reuterana, Polypodium australe, and other plants like lilies, red peonies, wild rose trees and thirty varieties of orchid.
 The many species of reptiles include the Montpellier snake and ocellated lizard.
 Other life includes the Griffon vulture, the Spanish ibex (Andalusian mountain goat), and nocturnal mammals such as badgers, weasels and rodents.

-At El Torcal, you might also run in to the wildlife.
-If you are lucky, you will see the peregrine falcon or the Bonelli's eagle.
-They are rare due to pressure on their environment from man (sports activities etc.).